UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Compiling_Your_Code.md

 ### Set compiler module

-The Python versions on Legion were built with GCC.
+The Python versions on Myriad were built with GCC.
 You can run them with the default Intel compilers loaded because everything depends on the gcc-libs/4.9.2 module.
 When you are building your own Python packages you should have the GCC compiler module loaded however, to avoid the